latchk3y/zb/README.md

 - **Intuitive**: Simple commands with helpful error messages
 - **Persistent**: Bookmarks stored in `~/.config/.zb_bookmarks`
 - **Shell completion**: Tab-completion for bookmark names (bash/zsh/fish)

+### CONTRIBUTION
+Getting this particular program to work on Windows is technically possible, however, I have spent the majority of development on Linux.
+If someone with more experience using the actual nightmare that is Windows CLI tools would be willing to look over the (mostly generated) code for the windows side of this particular program, that would be greatly appreciated.

 ### LICENSE
 Unlicense - Do whatever you want with this code.
 No warranties, no restrictions.